-- Of its own volition, the Company has established a human resources committee (hereinafter in this section, the Committee). - The Committee will consist of two Outside Directors, the Representative Director and President, and the Director in charge of the human resources division. - The Committee will deliberate on candidates for Directors and report to the Board of Directors on the suitability of candidates for Director.
-Further, the Committee will discuss the levels and criteria of remuneration for Directors (excluding Directors serving on the Audit and Supervisory Committee) and report to the Board of Directors about its appropriateness. - When assessing candidates for Directors, the Committee shall consider the following factors: - Qualification as a director: whether the candidate appropriately exercises his or her duty of care and duty of loyalty when conducting business, and whether he or she has the qualities to contribute to the Company's sustainable profit growth and improve corporate value. - Qualification as an executive director: whether he or she is familiar with the Group businesses and possesses the ability to appropriately manage the Group business. - Qualification as an outside director: whether he or she possesses the ability to utilize insight and experience gained from various specialist fields to formulate the Company's corporate management strategies and oversee the execution of business. - The Board of Directors will nominate candidates based on the content of the report from the Committee while also considering the experience, knowledge and performance evaluation of candidates for Directors.
+- Of its own volition, the Company has established a human resources committee (hereinafter in this section, the Committee). - The Committee currently consists of four members: two Outside Directors, the Representative Director, President & Chief Executive Officer, and the Director in charge of the human resources division.
+In the event that Proposal 2 and Proposal 3 are approved and adopted at this Ordinary General Meeting of Shareholders, this will change to six people, namely three Outside Directors, the Representative Director, Chairman of the Board & Chief Executive Officer, the Representative Director, President & Chief Executive Officer, and the Director in charge of the human resources division. - The Committee will deliberate on proposals for selection of candidates for Directors or dismissal of Directors and report to the Board of Directors.
+Further, the Committee will discuss the levels and criteria of remuneration for Directors (excluding Directors serving on the Audit and Supervisory Committee) and report to the Board of Directors about its appropriateness. - When deliberating proposals for selection of candidates for Directors or dismissal of Directors, the Committee considers the following factors. - Qualification as a director: whether the candidate appropriately exercises his or her duty of care and duty of loyalty when conducting business, and whether he or she has the qualities to contribute to the Company's sustainable profit growth and improve corporate value. - Qualification as an executive director: whether he or she is familiar with the Group businesses and possesses the ability to appropriately manage the Group business. - Qualification as an outside director: whether he or she possesses the ability to utilize insight and experience gained from various specialist fields to formulate the Company's corporate management strategies and oversee the execution of business. - The Board of Directors will nominate candidates to be selected or directors to be dismissed based on the content of the report from the Committee while also considering the experience, knowledge and performance evaluation of such candidates for Directors.